 Over the weekend, an Israeli activist campaigning to pardon a soldier who shot and killed a wounded Palestinian in Hebron last year, held a costume contest for children dressed as the soldier for the Jewish holiday of Purim.

-Palestinian Authority police beat and shooting pepper spray and tear gas at Palestinians protesting the death of Basil al-Araj, the imprisonment of his five friends and the court’s decision to pursue charges against them for allegedly storing illegal weapons.
+Mahmoud al-Araj, the father of slain Basil al-Araj, left his home on Sunday expecting to take part in a peaceful demonstration outside a courthouse in Ramallah where a judge officially dropped an investigation into his son.
+He ended up in the hospital after getting caught in the middle of a chaotic crackdown by Palestinian Authority (PA) forces wielding heavy batons, and shooting pepper spray and tear gas at Palestinians protesting the death of Basil, the imprisonment of his five friends and the court’s decision to pursue charges against them for allegedly storing illegal weapons.

 Israel seems to be cracking down on activists who support boycott.
 It detained Jeff Halper the human rights activist in East Jerusalem and did not allow Hugh Lanning, head of British Palestine Solidarity Committee, to enter the country.